keyyuki/typescript-service-starterkit/README.md

 **After clone**

-change file .env.dist -> .env, change config as you want
+- Change file .env.dist -> .env, change config as you want

-create a key file /config/authen/jwt-public.key
+- Create a key file /config/authen/jwt-public.key

-You can generate private and public key for algorithms RS256 from some website like: https://travistidwell.com/jsencrypt/demo/
+- You can generate private and public key for algorithms RS256 from some website like: https://travistidwell.com/jsencrypt/demo/

 Key will be like:

 ```